ccg-v/ft_irc/TESTING.md

 Next we can either IRSSI or Netcat as client:

 ## 1. IRSSI as a Client
-Since IRSSI is a fully-featured IRC client, hence it will allow us to test how our server handles real-world IRC client behavior.
+Since IRSSI is a fully-featured IRC client, it will allow us to test how our server handles real-world IRC client behavior.
 It supports standard IRC commands like `/join`, `/part`, `/nick`, and `/msg`.

 To connect to our server: